pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 This optimizer can wrap any base optimizer and works by keeping the optimizer states and performing the optimizer step on CPU, thus reducing
 GPU memory usage by the size of the optimizer states.
 Additionally, we can also offload gradients to the CPU by using `offload_gradients=True`.

-Another option is to use the PagedAdamW8bit from bitsandbytes, mentioned above, which will *only* offload to CPU when there is not enough
+If finetuning on a single-device, another option is to use the PagedAdamW8bit from bitsandbytes, mentioned above, which will *only* offload to CPU when there is not enough GPU available.
-GPU available.

 *Sounds great!
 How do I use it?*